MFA

 Graduate Program

-APPLICATION DEADLINE – JANUARY 11 2024
+APPLICATION DEADLINE – January 10th, 2025

-APPLY NOW AT GRAD DIVISION AND SLIDEROOM
+APPLY NOW AT GRAD DIVISION (Under Visual Art) AND SLIDEROOM

 MFA IN VISUAL ART